elledgeandreas/elledgeandreas/README.md

 - I hold a Master in Finance & Strategy from Sciences Po Paris and two Bachelors in Economy from Keio University Tokyo and Sciences Po Paris.
 - I now work for a crypto asset investment firm based in Paris, France.
 - I've been learning data science and blockchain development while trading cryptocurrencies for the past 4 years.
-- My goal is to present simple data projects so that anyone can learn to code from scratch: from zero to dev.
+- From zero to dev.
+My goal is to present simple data projects so that anyone can learn to code from scratch.
 - My projects are taken from many learning programs and I will make a selection of the most relevant ones.
 - 📫 How to reach me: andreaselledge@protonmail.com